faizyy01/Invitarr/README.md

 Once a role is given to the discord user, they get a direct message asking for their email and their email gets added to plex.

 If the discord user loses their role their email is also removed from plex.
+(You can disable this and the database if you want.)

 Commands that can be used in a specified discord channel.:
 ```